Skip to main content

 In adhering to this code of ethics we agree to:

-- Uphold and promote the principles of this code, and treat violations of it as inconsistent with the privilege of holding a position of leadership within UCU.
+• Uphold and promote the principles of this code, and to treat violations of it as inconsistent with the privilege of holding a position of leadership within UCU.

 It is the policy of UCU to require that any interested party shall be subject to this conflict of interest policy in order to maintain full disclosure of any outside interest or financial activity, which may affect their credit union duties.